Dynamics of iterated function systems on the circle close to rotations: Spectral decomposition

 As $V_0,V_1 \leq \varepsilon$, it suffices to take $\varepsilon\leq 0.{30}$ to guarantee that the above condition is fulfilled, which concludes the proof of the proposition. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thmB}] This result is immediately achieved from Theorem~\ref{thm:dec-real-line}, Proposition~\ref{t.duminy_lemma-per} and Theorem~\ref{thmA}.
-Indeed, consider $\tilde{f}_0^{n_0}$ and $\tilde{f}_1^{n_1}$ as the lifts on the real line of $f_0^{n_1}$ and $f_1^{n_1}$.
+Indeed, consider $\tilde{f}_0^{n_0}$ and $\tilde{f}_1^{n_1}$ as the lifts on the real line of $f_0^{n_0}$ and $f_1^{n_1}$.
 Note that $\tilde{f}_0^{n_0}$ and $\tilde{f}_1^{n_1}$ are periodic functions.
 Arguing as in Theorem~\ref{thm:dec-real-line}, there is a decomposition in compacts sets on the real line of $L(\IFS(\tilde{f}_0^{n_0},\tilde{f}_1^{n_1})) \setminus\{\pm\infty\}$.
 From the periodicity of $\tilde{f}_i^{n_i}$, it follows that each of these compact sets project on the circle as either, a periodic point of $f_i$, or as a $**$-intervals for $** \in \{ss, su, uu\}$.
 By Theorem~\ref{t.duminy_lemma-per} these intervals are transitive sets for $\IFS(\Phi^n)$.

-What is left is to study the limit set of point whose $\omega$-limit (or $\alpha$-limit) contains $\pm \infty$ on the real line.
-This can only happen if there is a cycle for $\IFS(\Phi^n)$ different of a \mbox{$ss$-interval.} Then Theorem~\ref{thmA} implies that $S^1$ is minimal for $\IFS(\Phi^n)$ and $\IFS(\Phi^{-n})$, a contradiction.
+What is left is to study the limit set of a point whose $\omega$-limit (or $\alpha$-limit) contains $\pm \infty$ on the real line.
+This can only happen if there is a cycle for $\IFS(\Phi^n)$ different from an \mbox{$ss$-interval.} Then Theorem~\ref{thmA} implies that $\mathbb{S}^1$ is minimal for $\IFS(\Phi^n)$ and $\IFS(\Phi^{-n})$, a contradiction.
 Therefore, we obtain a decomposition of the limit set, as required. \end{proof}